 Box Desktop Applications' Proxy Support

-Box Drive, Box Sync, Box Tools, Box for Office, and Box Notes Desktop are desktop applications that must connect to Box's data centers to function.
+Box Drive, Box Sync, Box Tools, and Box for Office are desktop applications that must connect to Box's data centers to function.
 The apps utilize the same domains outlined above.
 The apps detect and use the proxy configured for the local machine via:

 - Automatic Proxy Detection